How to Index File Metadata in PostgreSQL for Cloud Upload Workflows

 Syncing Upload Workflows with Indexing

-Direct-to-cloud uploads bypass traditional server-side validation.
+Direct-to-cloud uploads bypass traditional server-side validation, so the file arrives without your server seeing the bytes — the same trade-off covered in S3 presigned URL workflows.
 Use S3 EventBridge or SQS to trigger a worker function on ObjectCreated events.
 The worker extracts metadata, validates it against a strict schema, and performs an idempotent upsert.

 Below is a production-ready Node.js/TypeScript implementation using the pg driver and AWS SDK v3.
 It includes connection pooling, advisory locking, exponential backoff, and explicit error handling.